-The keyword table is one of the most important tools of the SISTRIX Toolbox – here you’ll see all the rankings found for the analysed domain.
-You’ll be able to use numerous filters, sort the table and export the data.
+The keyword table is one of the most important tools in the SISTRIX Toolbox – here you’ll see all the keyword rankings found for the analysed domain.
+You’ll be able to use quick and useful filters, sort the table and export the data.

 - Export: with this button you can export the displayed table, downloading (filtered) keywords and the data contained in every column.
 Read more about exports and credits here.

 - Shortlink: share the page with other Toolbox users.
 You’ll get a personalised shortlink, active for a few days, that you can share without any limitations.

 For most domains you aren’t able to see all the rankings at a glance.
 The filters allow you to filter the results in the table and get only what you need.
 Every field of the table can be filtered, even the data inside additional columns added using the option “Select column” (click on the cogwheel icon of the table to find this option).

 Choose one of the suggested quick filters or click on the green button “Filter now” to select one of the 30 different filter options available.
 You can create complex filter combinations using the Expert Filter.

 Thanks to the Country filter you’ll be able to change countries within the ranking keyword overview.
 You can also use the Search Keyword field to quickly find keywords that contain a certain word.

 The keyword table shows you the keywords and rankings found for the analysed domain.
 The list is ordered according to the number of organic clicks, giving you the possibility to see the most important traffic-generating keywords at the top.
 By default you’ll see the following columns.
 Note: Some of them could be hidden if you use small monitors or browser windows, but you can expose them by using the browser zoom function:

 Keyword: The query exactly as it is written in Google.
 Keywords can be made up of one or more words or word elements.